booz-allen-hamilton/rapid-usda-eat-ux/documentation/our-story.md

 ![Question Hover](images/UI-Question-Hover.png)

-Below is an example of that language evolution that focused on behavioral prompts.
+Below is an example of the language evolution of the form.
 In constructing our words, we considered different levesl of digital literacy and how we might reduce the stigma of filling out the form.
 By giving examples in the instructional text we get rid of the social bias that families are always related.
 We hope that this will decrease the number of reporting errors due to household size.

 ![Language Form](images/z-Lang-1.png)